NonaSuomy/nonasuomy.github.io/_posts/2017-07-11-TapeBackup.md

 ### Test Bacula Configs ###

-**Note:** *This will fail if you have not loaded a tape in the drive.*
+**Note:** *These tests will fail if you have not loaded a tape in the drive.*

 ```
-root@bacula-sd_2:/ # btape -c /usr/pbi/bacula-sd-amd64/etc/bacula-sd.9103.conf /dev/sa0
+root@bacula-sd_1:/ # btape -c /usr/pbi/bacula-sd-amd64/etc/bacula-sd.9103.conf /dev/sa0
 Tape block granularity is 1024 bytes.
 btape: butil.c:290 Using device: "/dev/sa0" for writing.
 btape: btape.c:477 open device "UltiumLTO300" (/dev/sa0): OK